UBC-MDS/DSCI_524_team_Cauchy_Kmeans_python/README.md

 + cluster_summary: Provides summary of groups created from Kmeans clustering, including centroid coordinates, number of data points in training data assigned to each cluster, and within-cluster distance metrics.

-There is a python package sklearn.cluster.KMeans that has similar functions, and a built in k-means function in R. These packages are not meant to add to the existing ecosystem; they are rather intended to deepen fundamental understanding of these algorithms.
+There is a python package sklearn.cluster.KMeans that has similar functions, and a built in k-means function in R. These packages are not meant to add to the existing ecosystem; they are rather intended to deepen fundamental understanding of the Kmeans algorithms.

 ### Installation:

-The package has not yet been deployed to pypi.
-Once deployed you may install the package using the command below.
-For now, you may clone this repo and run the functions locally.
+The package has been deployed to test pypi.
+You may install the package using the command below.
 ```
 pip install -i https://test.pypi.org/simple/ kmeans-python
 ```